Sombode/Obsidian-Vault/School/Economics/Economics, AP Edition, 22nd Edition..md

 		2. Make strategic business decisions for an enterprise
 		3. Innovate, making new products/techniques
 		4. Bear risk to bring forth new products/ideas
+5. Human Capital
+	1. The skills/abilities of people
+	2. Commonly education
+	3. Sometimes not listed as a economic resource

 These resources are called *factors of production*, or *inputs*.